apache/nuttx/README.txt

   An automated tool has been incorporated to support re-configuration of NuttX.
 This tool is based on the kconfig-frontends application available at https://bitbucket.org/nuttx/tools/src/master/kconfig-frontends/.
-(This is a snapshot of http://ymorin.is-a-geek.org/projects/kconfig-frontends.)
+(This is a snapshot of the old http://ymorin.is-a-geek.org/projects/kconfig-frontends which is no longer available.)
 This application provides a tool called 'kconfig-mconf' that is used by the NuttX top-level Makefile.
 The following make target is provided:

     make menuconfig